Skip to main content Skip to secondary navigation

 • I have Cardinal Care Insurance

-• Managed Health Network (MHN) covers the mental health portion of Cardinal Care.
+• Aetna is the insurer for Stanford Student Cardinal Care.
 Mental health services are covered with a $25 copay for visits if you see an in-network provider.
 There is no reimbursement for out-of-network providers.
 You do not need a referral to see a therapist or psychiatrist.

-Locally and in California: Most students find it easiest to use web-based search tools provided on this site to find a local therapist who accepts MHN.
-You can enter “MHN” as the insurance in any of the web search tools.
-For local searches, Welltrack Connect has partnered with CAPS to build up the MHN provider base.
+Locally and in California: Most students find it easiest to use web-based search tools provided on this site to find a local therapist who accepts Cardinal Care (Aetna).
+You can enter Aetna or Aetna Student Health as the insurance in any web search tools.
+For local searches, Welltrack Connect has partnered with CAPS to build up the Cardinal Care (Aetna/Aetna Student Health) provider base.
 On the Welltrack Connect site you can get detailed info about providers and send messages directly to them.
+We recommend on the site, that under insurance you check all three boxres: Aetna, Aetna Student Health, and Stanford Cardinal Care Aetna to get the most results and options.

-MHN Referrals and Support line (1.800.327.4103) provides direct assistance with referrals in your local zip code.
-If you contact MHN directly using the support line, please complete the online contact form here to give us feedback on your experience.
+Aetna Student Health Customer Service at 888-834-4708 provides direct assistance with referrals in your local zip code.
+If you contact Aetna directly using the support line, please complete the online contact form here to give us feedback on your experience.
 We want to be sure you are receiving the referrals you need.

-If you obtain a list directly from MHN, we recommend checking out this Decoding Mental Health Provider List –this will help you reduce confusion as you review lists of in-network providers and decide whom to call for an appointment.
+You can also search for providers directly on the Aetna Website here.
+We recommend checking out this Decoding Mental Health Provider List –this will help you reduce confusion as you review lists of in-network providers and decide whom to call for an appointment.

 • I want search tools to find a therapist or psychiatrist